matthewfeickert-talks/talk-belle-II-pyhf-workshop-2023/talk.md

 ]

 ---
-# pyhf User Guide / Tutorial
+# User Guide / Tutorial

 .kol-2-5.huge[
 - More in depth walkthrough of the statistical structure of the models and the pyhf APIs